 These healthy oatmeal waffles are an easy meal prep breakfast recipe.

-Triple Berry Banana Oat Waffles are perfect for new moms as lactation waffles and are great freezer-friendly meals.
-This oat waffle recipe yields high protein waffles that make for good breastfeeding snacks or meals, made with healthy, filling ingredients and galactagogues to help with milk production!
+These Banana Oat Waffles are perfect for new moms as lactation waffles and are great freezer-friendly meals.

 Ingredients